 The length of the handle attachment measured from the inside surface of the attaching loop furthest from the handle to the inside edge of the handle must be 1.50m +2.5cm / -10.0cm.

-The handle must conform to the dimensions shown in 10.04 g.
+The handle must conform to the dimensions shown in the diagram below.